rrwen/rvslides/README.md

 ### JS Package Management Implementation

-Client-end packages are installed and updated with [bower](https://bower.io/) inside **js**.
+Client-end packages are installed and updated with [bower](https://bower.io/) inside **bower_components**.
 Bower is installed inside this folder to avoid an unwanted global installation, however it can be installed globally by running `npm install bower -g`.
-The **bower.json** file is used to specify package dependencies and [node](https://nodejs.org/api/cli.html) is used to run updates with [npm commands](https://slides.npmjs.com/misc/scripts#examples) (inside **package.json**) assigned to `npm run js update`, `npm run js install`, and `npm run js uninstall`.
+The **bower.json** file is used to specify package dependencies and [node](https://nodejs.org/api/cli.html) is used to run updates with [npm commands](https://slides.npmjs.com/misc/scripts#examples) (inside **package.json**) assigned to `npm run bower update`, `npm bower js install`, and `npm run bower uninstall`.
 These commands are for updating client-end packages on the developer side.

 ### CSS Implementation